Fraunhofer-AISEC/codyze-mark-eclipse-plugin/README.md

 To build the project in Eclipse, click on the green launch configurations button and run _"GenerateMarkDsk Language Infrastructure"_.
 This will create all the auto-generated language files of the DSL and the code generator.

 Now, to see the DSL plugins in action, launch _"MARK.product"_ This will spawn a new instance of Eclipse with the MARK plugins installed.
 Within that new instance, create a new project and in that project create a new file with the extension `.mark`.
 There you will have autocompletion and all the other nice features.

+# Playing around

+The `examples` folder contains Xtext projects with MARK examples.
+I use them to test the current syntax implemented in MARK.
+Feel free to add your own examples.

+To use these examples, you have to start the `MARK.product`.
+It starts a new Eclipse instance with its own workspace.
+In the new Eclipse instance you can import the Xtext projects from the `project` folder as *Existing Projects into Workspace*.
+Make sure to deselect the option *Copy projects into workspace* if you want to commit your changes.
+By deselecting this option the Xtext project folder is used directly.

+If you want to start your own examples, you may have to copy your project from the instance's workspace into the `examples` folder.
+Afterwards, you remove your project from Eclipse and import it from the `examples` folder.
+Ensure again to deselect the *Copy projects into Workspace* option to be able to commit your changes later on.